 - Move to full-time bus lanes on Douglas and fewer stops (in accordance with Rapid Bus plans). - Support replacement of bus terminal with on-street pick up and drop off bus loop (Douglas, Belleville, Humboldt) on Douglas Street - Work in partnership with First Nations, Province, ferry operators and others to identify financial opportunities for the Belleville Terminal.
-Allocate money in 2017 Capital Budget for Belleville Street. - Based on report funded through 2015
+Allocate money in 2017 Capital Budget for Belleville Street. - Based on report funded through 2015 budget allocation to Island Transformations, repair rail crossings within the City of Victoria.

+Prioritize "special places" along the David Foster Harbour Pathway and identify

-Graham and Fifth Streets) Off-Bay Street route (Haultain Street/Kings Road between Richmond Road and Douglas Street) Off-Shelbourne Street route (Doncaster Drive/North Dairy Road to Gonzales Beach) Wharf/Belleville Streets route between Pandora Avenue and Oswego Street Completed Phase Two of the Belleville Terminal Project.
-(Phase Two is David Foster Harbour Pathway improvements to Belleville Street public realm.)
-Walking is safe, comfortable and enjoyable. budget allocation to Island Transformations, repair rail crossings within the City of Victoria.
-2017 ACTIONS: Prioritize "special places" along the David Foster Harbour Pathway and identify funding opportunities.
-Keep the Johnson Street Bridge process moving forward and support staff.
-Objective 10: Nurture Our Arts, Culture and Learning Capital 2015 OUTCOME: Increased number of funding partners for the McPherson Theatre.
-2017 OUTCOMES: Victoria has an Arts and Culture Master Plan.
-A new Arts Centre serves as a cultural hub.
-A new James Bay Library branch is opened in Capital Park.
-2018 OUTCOMES: Support for arts and culture is increased, inclusive and strategic.
-Successful Western Canada Music Awards/BreakOut West event with Rifflandia sees Region being asked to bid for the JUNOS.
-A new Central Library serves the community.
-2015 ACTIONS: Support the 2015 event Western Canada Music Awards/BreakOut West with Rifflandia.
-Work with the CRD to increase number of funding partners for McPherson Theatre by making it more financially viable.
-Identify resources required to develop Arts and Culture Plan, including identifying objectives and purposes of the plan.
-Provide the public with background on arts and cultural mapping to the public.
-2016 ACTIONS: Develop Arts and Culture Master Plan.
-Fund an Economic Impact Study linked to a Cultural Master Plan.
-Identify scope and develop budget strategy for a new Central Library and for a library branch at Capital Park in James Bay.
+- Completed Phase Two of the Belleville Terminal Project.
+(Phase Two is David Foster Harbour Pathway improvements to Belleville Street public realm.) - Walking is safe, comfortable and enjoyable.

+- funding opportunities. - Keep the Johnson Street Bridge process moving forward and support staff.

+Objective 10: Nurture Our Arts, Culture and Learning Capital

+Increased number of funding partners for the McPherson Theatre.

+- Victoria has an Arts and Culture Master Plan. - A new Arts Centre serves as a cultural hub. - A new James Bay Library branch is opened in Capital Park.

+- Support for arts and culture is increased, inclusive and strategic. - Successful Western Canada Music Awards/BreakOut West event with Rifflandia sees Region being asked to bid for the JUNOS. - A new Central Library serves the community.

+- Support the 2015 event Western Canada Music Awards/BreakOut West with Rifflandia. - Work with the CRD to increase number of funding partners for McPherson Theatre by making it more financially viable. - Identify resources required to develop Arts and Culture Plan, including identifying objectives and purposes of the plan. - Provide the public with background on arts and cultural mapping to the public.

+- Develop Arts and Culture Master Plan. - Fund an Economic Impact Study linked to a Cultural Master Plan. - Identify scope and develop budget strategy for a new Central Library and for a library branch at Capital Park in James Bay.

-Objective 11: Steward Water Systems and Waste Streams Responsibly 2018 OUTCOMES: 2015 ACTIONS: A sewage treatment plan is underway.
-Continue discussion on sewage • treatment options.
-The City handles waste in a more responsible way.
+Objective 11: Steward Water Systems and Waste Streams Responsibly responsible way.
 Begin the discussion of sewage treatment sites for different treatment options.
 Communicate to CRD desire to see single stream collection of recyclables in closed wheeled totes.
 Make garbage disposal less convenient than recycling.
-Objective 12: Plan for Emergencies Including Climate Change Short and Long-Term 2016 OUTCOME: 2015 ACTIONS: City has increased the capacity of Complete Begin seismic analysis of • VEMA. privately-owned properties and infrastructure.
+Objective 12: Plan for Emergencies Including Climate Change Short and Long-Term 2015 ACTIONS: 2016 OUTCOME: City has increased the capacity of Complete Begin seismic analysis of privately-owned properties and VEMA. infrastructure.
 2018 OUTCOMES: Explore potential for City to require City heritage buildings can survive a upgrades to heritage buildings for major earthquake.
-(Ongoing) seismic protection even where use is Fire Station issues are resolved. not changed, combined with subsidy program.
-2075 OUTCOME: Align VEMA's budget through Victoria Low-lying areas are protected from Fire Department and work with flooding.
+(Ongoing) seismic protection even where use is Fire Station issues are resolved. not changed, combined with subsidy 2075 OUTCOME: program.
+Align VEMA's budget through Victoria Low-lying areas are protected from Fire Department and work with flooding.
 Planning.
 Initiate public dialogue and market sounding on fire station options.
-2016 ACTION: Move forward with plans for a new fire • station.
-2017 ACTION: Review drainage systems in low-lying • areas of City in light of ocean rise.
+2016 ACTION: Move forward with plans for a new fire station.
+2017 ACTION: Review drainage systems in low-lying areas of City in light of ocean rise.
 Adjust base building elevations as needed.